 In any event…

 I tend forget that there’s other stuff out there.
 Books that won’t necessarily teach you anything… but are REALLY good all the same…

 I freely admit, initially, I was super hesitant and this book sat in the cloud for quite sometime after I’d bought it.

-Still, I liked his gaming (D&D and board game) advocacy and he was a massive fan of ice hockey* (pretty much the only sport I will watch on tv) So I followed him on twitter….
+Still, I like Wil’s gaming (D&D and board game) advocacy and he a massive fan of ice hockey* (pretty much the only sport I will watch on tv)

 *although he supports the Kings (that must be tough)

-In any event I have had to eat a large helping of humble pie for all my slanderous thoughts.
-Wil reading Masters of Doom is fucking brilliant.
+Despite all my misgivings, Wil reading Masters of Doom is brilliant.
 I mean right up there with the best.